apitrace/apitrace/README.markdown

 generate snapshots for every draw call, using the `-S` option.
 That is, however, very inefficient for big traces with many draw calls.

-A faster approach is to run both the bad and a good GL driver side-by-side.
+A faster approach is to run both the bad and a good OpenGL driver side-by-side.
-The latter can be either a previously known good build of the GL driver, or a reference software renderer.
+The latter can be either a previously known good build of the OpenGL driver, or a reference software renderer.

-This can be achieved with retracediff.py script, which invokes glretrace with different environments, allowing to choose the desired GL driver by manipulating variables such as `LD_LIBRARY_PATH`, `LIBGL_DRIVERS_DIR`, or `TRACE_LIBGL`.
+This can be achieved with retracediff.py script, which invokes glretrace with different environments, allowing to choose the desired OpenGL driver by manipulating variables such as `LD_LIBRARY_PATH`, `LIBGL_DRIVERS_DIR`, or `TRACE_LIBGL`.

 For example, on Linux:

     ./scripts/retracediff.py \
-        --ref-env LD_LIBRARY_PATH=/path/to/reference/GL/implementation \
+        --ref-env LD_LIBRARY_PATH=/path/to/reference/OpenGL/implementation \
         --retrace /path/to/glretrace \
         --diff-prefix=/path/to/output/diffs \
         application.trace